CM apple tree

 The Parent’s Role

-This is NOT a drop-off program and each mom fills into the slot they feel comfortable volunteering for.
+This is NOT a drop-off program and each mom helps in some way.
 Some moms teach or are a teacher’s helper, some help with lunch setup/cleanup and classroom cleanup, and some help in the nursery.
 There are more details in our group guidelines and policies, but here’s what you can expect as a parent:

-- Excessive absences may result in the removal from co-op at leadership discretion.
-Parents must communicate any unusual extenuating circumstances.
-We want to work with you!
+• Excessive absences or refusal to follow group guidelines may result in the removal from co-op at leadership discretion.
+Communication is key!

 How to Join